 The Company considers highly liquid investments with original maturities of three months or less to be cash equivalents.
-At March 31, 2018 and December 31, 2017, cash and cash equivalents consisted of cash and treasury bills held at financial institutions.
+At March 31, 2019 and December 31, 2018, cash and cash equivalents consisted of cash and high quality money market investments held at financial institutions.